Babingley: Churches

 Babingley has had two Church of England churches: a 14th-century parish church and a 19th-century mission church.

 The 14th-century parish church of St Felix was used for worship until the 19th century and is now a ruin.
 It is in a field near the River Babingley and is now part of the nearby Sandringham estate.
 It is said to be the site of the first Christian church to be built in Norfolk.
 The surviving ruin, however, is mainly 14th-century Decorated Gothic, with a 15th-century south porch built of brick.
 The chancel was described as "decayed" in a survey of 1602 and "dilapidated" by 1752.
 The last rector, James Sharp, was appointed in 1732.
 According to Nikolaus Pevsner there is a record of an attempt to repair the church in 1849.
 A photograph taken in 1949 shows it still partially roofed, but the building is now entirely roofless.

 The church consisted of a nave, north and south aisles with two-bay arcade, chancel, and west tower.
 The chancel was taller and higher than the nave.
 While the church was still in use the north aisle was demolished and its arcade blocked.
 The chancel arch has been bricked up and a Decorated Gothic window from the south side of the chancel re-set in the brickwork.

 In 1880 a new mission church of SS Mary and Felix was built by the main road.
 It has a timber frame clad with corrugated iron.
 Unusual among "tin tabernacles", this one has a thatched roof.

 After the new church was consecrated the 14th-century one was abandoned.
 Its condition has significantly declined since the 1970s, and what remains now is the 14th-century tower and empty shell of the nave and south aisle.
 It is one of several church ruins in west Norfolk that the artist John Piper painted in the early 1980s.
 Since then ivy has grown over much of the ruin, including all of the tower.
-It is a Grade I listed building and a scheduled ancient monument.
+It is a Grade I listed building and a scheduled monument.

-The church ruin is on private land, and may be visited only with permission of the landowner.